Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 - SQL Server with AdventureWorks database.
 - An Azure subscription.
 If you don't have one, [create a free account](https://azure.microsoft.com/free/) before you begin.
-- A SQL Virtual Machine with write access.
-You can create a SQL Virtual Machine by following the detail in the article [Create a SQL Virtual Machine](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart)
+- Azure SQL Virtual Machine with write access.
+You can create Azure SQL Virtual Machine by following the detail in the article [Create a SQL Virtual Machine](https://docs.microsoft.com/en-us/azure/azure-sql/virtual-machines/windows/sql-vm-create-portal-quickstart)
 - Already installed Integration Runtime or its downloaded .MSI.
 You can download it from [here](https://www.microsoft.com/en-in/download/details.aspx?id=39717).
 - This exercise expects that you already have details of Fileshare where backups are stored and an Azure Storage Account.
 - Azure CLI installed.
 You can do it using `pip install azure-cli` or follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).